syne-tune/syne-tune/docs/schedulers.md

-# SagemakerTune: Using the Built-in Schedulers
+# Syne Tune: Using the Built-in Schedulers

 In this tutorial, you will learn how to use and configure the built-in HPO algorithms.
 Alternatively, you can also use most algorithms from